-Construction is underway at Dartmouth General Hospital as part of the QEII Redevelopment Project.
+Construction is underway at Dartmouth General Hospital as part of the QEII New Generation Project.
 Please plan ahead for your visit as some services have moved.

 The emergency department has a separate entrance on the main level.
 It is open 24 hours a day, seven days a week.